WhitewaterFoundry/Pengwin/BUILDING.md

 ## WLinux Components

-- build-tar.bat - Builds the WLinux custom Linux distro in a WLinux or Debian environment.
+- build-tar.bat - Builds the WLinux custom Linux distro in an existing Linux environment.
 - Launcher project - Builds the actual executable that is run when a user launches the app.
 - DistroLauncher-Appx project - Builds the distro package with all the assets and other dependencies.